Vallum/vallum.github.io/cardinality_effect.md

 [https://arxiv.org/abs/1608.06993](https://arxiv.org/abs/1608.06993)
 (Zukerbuck even proudly posted that this is from Facebook AI in his own timeline.)

-But, even before I read this paper, it is so accustomed to me from the very first page.
+But, even before I read all pages, the idea was familiar to me from the very first page.

-Actually, the below research commonly point the same thing.
+Actually, the below research commonly point out the same thing.

 Semi-Supervised Learning with Ladder Networks
 Antti Rasmus, Harri Valpola, Mikko Honkala, Mathias Berglund, Tapani Raiko